wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     Then click **://cURL** and copy the cURL command that is displayed.

     !!! tip
-        The following shows an example of what the cURL command might look like:<br/><br/>
+        The following shows an example of what the cURL command would look like:<br/><br/>
         `curl "https://test.choreoapis.dev/covidstatus/1.0.0/stats/{country}" -H 'API-Key:<API_KEY>' -X GET`<br/><br/>
         The value for the **country** parameter can be changed as required.